Put some meat in your marketing messages.

 He should have hired someone to help him define his brand strategy before diving into an ad campaign.
 Before he paid a top-name architect to design the restaurant.
 Before he ever trained his servers or developed the menu, he should have known what his establishment was “all about.”

 That’s the difference between a strategic branding company and most small ad agencies.
 Branding starts earlier — further “upstream” — and goes deeper.
 It touches all facets of the business, not just the outbound advertising messages.
-It’s about the meat of the business, not just show business.
+It goes beyond the sizzle to the meat of the business.

 That particular business owner was not unique.
 A recent article in the Harvard Business Review shows that the majority of VP and C-level execs don’t know their company’s strategy.
 Or at least they can’t verbalize it without launching into long-winded corporate mumbo-jumbo.